Dan Ticktum: 2021

 Ticktum driving the Dallara F2 2018 during the 2021 Silverstone Formula 2 round.

 In 2021, Ticktum switched to Carlin alongside Daruvala.
 In the first round at the Bahrain International Circuit, Ticktum qualified fourth for Sunday's feature race.
 In sprint race 1 he collided with Richard Verschoor and received a five-second penalty.
 Despite this, he fought back to finish in eighth place.
 For the next race, he started from third but was forced to retire after being spun around at the first corner by Robert Shwartzman.
 In the feature race, Ticktum fell back at the start, but through the use of an alternative strategy, he got back to the lead pack and fought for the race win.
 When he overtook Oscar Piastri, the Australian collided with him and spun out; Ticktum, however, managed to keep going.
 He overtook Richard Verschoor on the penultimate lap and finished the race in second, only half a second behind Guanyu Zhou.
 At the next round Ticktum qualified fourth and finished sixth in the first sprint race in Monaco, and after jumping Théo Pourchaire at the start and overtaking Oscar Piastri into the nouvelle chicane in sprint race two, he ended up second, just behind Liam Lawson.
 After the race Lawson was disqualified for using an illegal throttle map on the formation lap, which promoted Ticktum to take his first win of the season.
 In the feature race he battled his rival Piastri for a podium spot, but Ticktum was forced to retire when he got stuck at La Rascasse, after an attempted overtake on the Australian.
 Following the race Ticktum took the blame for the incident and apologised to his team.

-He was able to turn around his favours immediately, finishing second in the first Baku sprint race, having overtaken four drivers in the first half of the race.
+Ticktum was able to turn around his favours immediately, finishing second in the first Baku sprint race, having overtaken four drivers in the first half of the race.
 In the second sprint race of the weekend, Ticktum fell back to the back of the pack after being clipped by Zhou, but charged through the field after a safety car period to take sixth place.
 The feature race held similar fortunes: after a first-lap collision with Pourchaire and Marcus Armstrong, which led to Ticktum having to pit for repairs, he fought back, moving up to eighth and setting the fastest lap of the race.
 At the next event, his home race at Silverstone, Ticktum qualified fourth having topped practice.
 Ticktum finished on the podium in both the second sprint and the feature race, scoring more points that weekend than any other driver bar championship leader Oscar Piastri, and was also the only driver to score two podiums that weekend.